 It is not known when Federici’s ghost was first sighted, the report above dates from 1900, but accounts of his appearance soon began to mount.

-Night staff, maintenance and security workers mostly, heard odd noises, or saw a shadowy figure near the stage.
+Night staff, maintenance and security workers, heard odd noises, or said they saw a shadowy figure near the stage.

-Other theatre staff simply reported feeling strange or uncomfortable, getting goose pimples for no obvious reason, or experiencing unexplained changes in temperature.
+Other theatre staff felt strange or uncomfortable, had goose pimples for no reason, or experienced unexplained changes in temperature.

-Audience members reported odd lights flashing on and off during theatre performances.
+Audience members reported odd lights flashing during theatre performances.
 Stagehands and artists described feeling something brushing past them in empty corridors.